 The Austrian statutory pension system is a defined-benefit (DB) scheme.
 The formula for the calculation of benefits underwent rather large-scale reforms in the early 2000s (see e.g. Fink 2009 and Knell et al. 2006 for a more detailed assessment).
 These reforms are subject to a number of different transitional arrangements, but from a mid-term perspective, the effect will be a largely linear benefit formula.
 With these reforms, the contribution base on which the replacement rate is applied was expanded from the "best" 15 years with the highest earnings to lifetime earnings.
 Apart from that, the accrual rate was reduced from 2 percent to 1.78 percent per year.
 Consequently the maximum replacement rate at the statutory retirement age, amounting to 80 percent of the assessment base, will be reached after an insurance history of 45 years, instead of 40 years before the reform (see Fink 2014 for more details on transitional arrangements).
-235 The Austrian statutory pension system does not provide an unconditional minimum pension.
+The Austrian statutory pension system does not provide an unconditional minimum pension.
 However, the so-called "means-tested equalisation supplement" ("Ausgleichszulage") may - on a partly means-tested basis - apply for persons who are, in principle, eligible to a pension entitlement.
-This means that pensions of low benefit level may "equalisation the so-called supplement reference rate" ("Ausgleichszulagenrichtsatz") in case of financial indigence.
+This means that pensions of low benefit level may "equalisation be raised to the so-called supplement reference rate" ("Ausgleichszulagenrichtsatz") in case of financial indigence.

 The statutory retirement age is 65 for men and 60 for women.
 The latter will be gradually raised as from 2024, also reaching 65 years in 2033.
 Different schemes of early retirement exist in Austria.
 Of them, the currently most important one is "pensions subject to very long insurance periods" (so-called "Langzeitversichertenregelung" or "Hacklerregelung").
 Within this scheme, men used to have the opportunity to retire without deductions as from the age of 60 and women as from the age of 55 if their insurance periods totalled 45 contributory years (men) or 40 contributory years (women), respectively.
 As from 2014, access to this scheme has been considerably tightened and the number of benefit recipients has declined during recent years and is expected to get further reduced over the next years.
-Other forms of early retirement are so-called "heavy labour pension" ("Schwerarbeiterpension")238 and early retirement via the so-called "corridor-pension" ("Korridorpension")239 (see Fink 2014 for more details on these schemes).
-In contrast to pensions subjected to very long insurance periods the number of retirees entering early retirement through these two pathways increased in recent

-234 Source: Federal Ministry of Labour, Social Affairs and Consumer Protection (2016).
+Other forms of early retirement are so-called "heavy labour pension" ("Schwerarbeiterpension") and early Source: Federal Ministry of Labour, Social Affairs and Consumer Protection (2016).
 The tax-share is likely to increase slightly in the near future.

-235 By not claiming a pension and working beyond the statutory retirement age it is possible to increase the replacement rate further.
+By not claiming a pension and working beyond the statutory retirement age it is possible to increase the replacement rate further.
 Every year of further employment increases the replacement rate by 4.2 pp up to an absolute maximum of 91.76 percent.

-236 The number of recipients of normal old-age pensions (including invalidity pensions as from the age of 60 [women]/65 [men]) developed as follows: December 2006: 1,254,216; December 2010: 1,379,671; December 2011: 1,404,463; December 2012: 1,437,037; December 2013: 1,468,963; December 2014: 1,504,395; December 2015: 1,534,383; December 2016: 1,569,001.
+The number of recipients of normal old-age pensions (including invalidity pensions as from the age of 60 [women]/65 [men]) developed as follows: December 2006: 1,254,216; December 2010: 1,379,671; December 2011: 1,404,463; December 2012: 1,437,037; December 2013: 1,468,963; December 2014: 1,504,395; December 2015: 1,534,383; December 2016: 1,569,001.
 The total number of recipients of different types of early old-age retirement schemes (without invalidity pensions) developed as follows: December 2006: 122,870; December 2010: 115,092; December 2011: 119,995; December 2012: 117,395; December 2013: 117,677; December 2014: 110,987; December 2015: 96,854; December 2016: 87,577; Source: Hauptverband der Österreichischen Sozialversicherungsträger.

-237 The number of benefit recipients within this scheme developed as follows: December 2006: 11,494; December 2010: 83,988; December 2011: 89,147; December 2012: 88,763; December 2013: 90,522; December 2014: 83,545; December 2015: 67,364; December 2016: 53,380.
+The number of benefit recipients within this scheme developed as follows: December 2006: 11,494; December 2010: 83,988; December 2011: 89,147; December 2012: 88,763; December 2013: 90,522; December 2014: 83,545; December 2015: 67,364; December 2016: 53,380.
 Source: Hauptverband der Österreichischen Sozialversicherungsträger.